Bad Packaging Causes Wrap Rage

-When I was a child, my mother would take us to the grocery store where there was a bacon slicer (That's one on the right described as an antique!
+When I was a child, my mother would take us to the grocery store where there was a bacon slicer (That's one below described as an antique!
 Guess that makes me one too).
 It was a large red, hand-operated device with a cutting wheel.
 A slab of bacon was secured to a platform and was eased forward to the cutting wheel according to how thick you wanted your rashers to be.
 The cut bacon would fall onto butcher’s paper that was tied up with string.
 Every grocery store had a hand-written notice beside the machine that read “Mothers.
 Don’t sit your children near the bacon slicer as we’re getting a little behind in our orders.”
 Humour was simpler in those days.

 According to the Canadian Broadcasting Corporation program Marketplace “91% of Canadians have experience wrap rage.”

 - “Today’s Packages Can Be Murder to Open.”
 Mackenzie Carpenter, Pittsburgh Post-Gazette, March 5, 2006.